MaximeVivier/Articles/blog-posts/step-function-learnings/step-function-logs-learning.md

 ![CDK is da real MVP](./assets/youDaRealMVP.jpeg 'CDK is da real MVP')

-All you need is to create a log group, configure it and then attach it to the State Machine via the logs prop.
-If you want to jump directly to the snippet [here](#white_check_mark-how-to-configure-logs-in-an-express-state-machine-in-cdk) is a shortcut.
+All you need is to create a **log group**, configure it and then **attach it to the State Machine** via the logs prop.
+If you want to jump directly to the snippet [here](#tuto-part) is a shortcut.

-The CDK handles all the work of creating the role for the State Machine to write inside CloudWatch.
+The **CDK handles all the work** of creating the role for the State Machine to write inside CloudWatch.

 The LogLevel allows you to select what kind of information you want to have.
 The four levels are: `OFF`, `ALL`, `ERROR` and `FATAL`.
 It is recommended by AWS to choose `ALL` because to have logs of all executions and not only the failed ones in this [documentation](https://docs.aws.amazon.com/step-functions/latest/dg/diff-standard-express-exec-details-ui.html#exp-wf-exec-limitation-details-log-dependent-test).